-Technically, this is not a travel post, although I was in India at the time, so I guess it counts.
-It’s a long read.
-Also, as it’s my website I can do what I like.
-I spent ten days at a silent meditation retreat near Kanpur, Northern India.
-It was my second such retreat.
+I spent ten days at a silent retreat in India, near Kanpur.
+It was my second such silent meditation retreat.
 The term ‘retreat’ is a woeful and inaccurate description of this exhausting and arduous experience.
 A ‘Ten-Day Silent Torture Prison’ would be more accurate.
 Indeed, the accommodation resembled a prison; the only ‘luxury’ came in the form of our very own meditation ‘cells’.

-When you tell someone you meditate or that you’re going on a silent retreat, you wait for the inevitable raised eyebrows.
-Eyebrows that say “meditation is a sort of hippie cult, isn’t it?
+When you tell someone you meditate or that you’re going on a silent retreat in India, you wait for the inevitable raised eyebrows.
+Eyebrows that say “a silent meditation retreat is a sort of hippie cult, isn’t it?
 Where everyone floats around in yoga pants talking about their ‘chakras’ and burning incense sticks?”
-I would love to say that this is the case, but the reality of a silent retreat could not be more different.
+I would love to say that this is the case, but the reality of a silent retreat in India could not be more different.

 4am – Morning gong: Two hours of meditation in the Dhamma hall await.
 For the first three days, this means focusing on the sensation of your breath exhaling onto a tiny area just above your top lip.
 Once this sharpens your awareness, you spend the next seven days scanning the most subtle sensations you feel in your body.

 6.30am – Breakfast: Feeling quite chipper and refreshed at this stage most days.
 Despite having just four to five hours’ sleep a night, I rarely feel tired.
 But then again, I spend the bulk of each day barely moving a muscle.
 The relatively basic vegan food tastes incredible.
 You savour every bite, given that eating is one of the few sensory pleasures you are allowed to enjoy on the retreat.